adrenak/UniGOAP/README.md

 - `Goal Oriented Action Planning` Good explaination here [an article by Brent Owens](https://gamedevelopment.tutsplus.com/tutorials/goal-oriented-action-planning-for-a-smarter-ai--cms-20793).
 As of now, it is almost identical to the [repository referenced in the article](https://github.com/sploreg/goap).
 Further development is planned using `GOAP`.

 # Next
-- Integration with Unity 1NavMesh1 for pathfinding.
+- Integration with Unity `NavMesh` for pathfinding.
 - Some type safety in declaring `Action` preconditions and effects.

 # Contact